 Unfortunately, many of these caring and extremely well-intentioned individuals have an inaccurate understanding of what healthy boundaries look like.
 When they set boundaries, they attempt to put limits on the addict’s behavior.
 As they do this, they inevitably learn, as does anyone who has ever attempted to control the behavior of another human being, that this does not work.
 The addict does not want to be controlled by a loved one any more than the loved one wants to be controlled by the addict.

-Dr. Robert Weiss suggests that loved ones of addicts should work toward a different type of boundary – boundaries that focus on the caregiving loved one’s behavior rather than on the addict’s behavior.
-In his book, Prodependence: Moving Beyond Codependency, Dr. Rob illustrates this idea with two analogies:
+My suggestion is that loved ones of addicts should work toward a different type of boundaries – boundaries that focus on the loved one’s behavior rather than on the addict’s behavior.
+In my book, Prodependence: Moving Beyond Codependency, I illustrate this idea with two analogies:

 - Healthy boundaries are about staying in our own hula hoop.
 The only things we can control (and that we should try to control) are the items in our immediate space – our own emotions, ideas, thoughts, and actions.